telefonicaid/thinking-cities/docs/topics/hadoop_streaming_hue.md

 ![](./images/hue_workflow_submit.png)

-After submission, the output directory and its `part-0000` file can be browsed:
+After submission, the output directory and its `part-0000` file can be browsed as usual:

 ![](./images/hue_workflow_mr_result.png)